 Upload your utility bill to confirm billing accuracy, understand rate competitiveness, and see how your usage compares — based on your actual bill.

-Electricity rates are up 18-40% since 2023 and still climbing.
-Here are 23 evidence-backed tactics to cut your bill 20-40%—ranked by ROI, with payback periods and links to the gear that does the work.
+Rates are up 18-40% since 2023 and climbing.
+23 evidence-backed tactics to cut your bill 20-40% — ranked by ROI with payback periods.

 Change your HVAC filter.
 It costs $10-25, takes 5 minutes, and a clogged filter forces your system to work 5-15% harder, costing the average household $60-180/year.
 Do it every 60-90 days during heavy heating or cooling seasons.